Aloha friend and Welcome!!

-There is really no reason to consider the LP2’s over the M100’s.
+There is really no reason to consider the LP2’s over the M100’s aside from the remote.
 The sound coming from the M100’s is basically just upgraded and fixes all of the sound issues that the LP2 had.
-Even though the mid-range on the M100’s is still recessed, it isn’t a detriment to it’s sound quality overall.
+Even though the mid-range on the M100’s is still slightly recessed, it isn’t a detriment to it’s sound quality overall.
 The sound is incredibly detailed, articulate and revealing while still also being extremely fun to listen to.
 Interested in learning more about the M100’s and why they’re the best bass-head option out there?

 Well that’s about it for today my friend!
 I hope you’ve enjoyed this article on the V Moda M100 vs. LP2.